fbpx

 Significant Impact

-Losing a loved one is difficult for family members.
+Losing a loved one is difficult for the family left behind.
 When the death occurs due to mesothelioma, the loss often is tougher to handle emotionally and financially.

-Mesothelioma wrongful death claims require the family members to show the impact of their loved one’s passing.
-This impact may be emotional, financial or both.
+Wrongful death settlements are typically maximized when the family can show the adverse impact of their loved one’s passing.
+These effects may be evidenced emotionally, financially, or both.

-Parties that may file a mesothelioma wrongful death lawsuit include:
+Parties who may file a mesothelioma wrongful death lawsuit or trust fund claim include:

-• Immediate family members – In every state, immediate family members (spouses and children) may file.
+• Immediate family members – In every state, close family members (spouses and children) may file.

 • Life partners – In some states, life partners and financial dependents can file.